 Hard to Borrow: refers to an inventory of securities the brokerage is unable to provide for short selling and would only be available for buying.

-High Frequency Trading: when a trader or institution utilizes powerful computers to automate trading and execute large orders.
+High-Frequency Trading: when a trader or institution utilizes powerful computers to automate trading and execute large orders.

 IPO: stands for initial public offering.

-Joint Account: a type of brokerage account shared between two or more people who include relatives, business colleagues or partners and significant others.
+Joint Account: a type of brokerage account shared between two or more people who include relatives, business colleagues or partners, and significant others.

-Leading Indicator: refers to measurable factor of economic performance that shifts ahead of the economic cycle before it begins to follow a specific pattern.
+Leading Indicator: refers to a measurable factor of economic performance that shifts ahead of the economic cycle before it begins to follow a specific pattern.

 Level 1: Current Bid Price vs. Current Ask Price.